 - Erosion near your sprinkler heads.
 Something you might not spot right away is erosion near the sprinkler heads.
 If it looks like the ground is caving in or something has been digging around the sprinklers, it probably isn’t squirrels or a neighborhood dog.
 Check for a leak and contact a professional to take a closer look.

 - Unexplainable fungus growth.
-Another indicator of too much moisture due to a leak is fungus.
+Another indicator of too much moisture due to a leak is fungus growth.
 Are there mushrooms around your system?
 Or growing on the base of trees that might be near buried lines?
 Mushrooms aren’t natural in a suburban or landscaped environment and are a sure sign that something isn’t quite right with your system.

 - Your water bill has spiked.
 Of course, your primary indication may not be physical at all.
 If you noticed that your water bill has increased significantly, you’ll need to look at a number of factors.
 Providing your daily use hasn’t spiked for an explainable reason, it could be your sprinkler.
 Rule out any issues within the home, such as a leak in your plumbing, toilet, dishwasher, or washing machine.
 If those seem normal, check out your sprinkler system for the culprit.